mozilla/ActiveData/pyLibrary/jsons/README.md

 Function: `jsons.encode.json_encoder()`
 -------------------------------------

+**Update Mar2016 - PyPy version 5.x appears to have improved C integration to the point that the C library callbacks are no longer a significant overhead:
+This pure Python JSON encoder is no longer faster than a compound C/Python solution.**

 Fast JSON encoder used in `convert.value2json()` when running in Pypy.
 Run the [speedtest](https://github.com/klahnakoski/pyLibrary/blob/dev/tests/speedtest_json.py) to compare with default implementation and ujson